Wingnut Week In Review: The Sting

 This week the conservative group the Center for Medical Progress — which seems to barely exist, except on paper — released a video that purported to show Planned Parenthood personnel discussing prices for the illegal sale of fetal tissue from abortions.

 Except that Planned Parenthood isn’t selling fetal tissue.
 Nobody is.
 As Kevin Drum writes, the practice of donating fetal tissue is a fairly common practice, and one that’s crucial to a lot of medical research.
 (Namely, stem cell research, which conservatives are against.)
 It’s also perfectly legal, as long as it’s done with the consent of the donor.
-Costs typically refer to shipping and other related costs.
+Costs typically refer to shipping and other related costs, I recently needed stamps from the Rite Aid near me and to my surprise the prices have skyrocketed.
 Nobody’s selling anything at any kind of profit.

 The unedited video and unedited transcript, also released by CMP, undermines the group’s claims.
 Instead, the unedited video and transcript reveal three deceptive edits.